rohankishore/Spotifyte/README.md

 ![icon](https://github.com/rohankishore/Spotifyte/assets/109947257/210e9e94-a767-4d6f-9d6b-cdebd8b29416)
 # Spotifyte
-Spotify track and playlist downloader made with PySide6 and SpotDL
+Spotify track and playlist downloader made with PySide6 and SpotDL.
+In simple terms, Spotifyte is like an GUI for SpotDL

 </div>